SantiagoArenas/FinalProjectTAP/README.md

-# PracticaFinalPAT
-Práctica final de PAT de Santiago Arenas Martín, María Castilla Montes, Álvaro González Tabernero, Miguel Sánchez-Beato Gil.

-# Planificación del Proyecto
+# FinalProjectTAP

-### Definición del Roadmap:
-El proyecto se planificó en dos iteraciones de dos semanas cada una, con un ciclo de "desarrollo ágil".
-Cada iteración tiene objetivos claro, priorizando las tareas esenciales para garantizar un avance constante y que sea medible.
-Se eligieron Springs de dos semanas debido a la gran carga académica en el momento del curso en el que estabamos y siendo realistas de que habría semanas en las que no podríamos trabajar demasiado.
-La planificación inicial esta hecha para que sea adaptable y flexible.
+Final Project for Telematic Applications Programming (Web Design).

+# Project Planning

+### Roadmap Definition:
+The project was planned in two iterations of two weeks each, following an "agile development" cycle.
+Each iteration has clear objectives, prioritizing essential tasks to ensure steady and measurable progress.
+Two-week sprints were chosen due to the high academic workload at this stage of the course and the realistic expectation that some weeks would allow little work.
+The initial planning is designed to be adaptable and flexible.

-#### Iteración 1 (Semana 1 - Semana 2):
+#### Iteration 1 (Week 1 - Week 2):
-- **Objetivos:**
+- **Objectives:**
-  - Desarrollo del backend para la gestión de médicos.
-  - Implementación de las funcionalidades básicas de registro y login.
-  - Dseño del futuru desarrollo del frontend para las funcionalidades implementadas.
+  - Develop the backend for managing doctors.
+  - Implement basic registration and login functionalities.
+  - Design the future development of the frontend for implemented features.
-- **Tareas:**
+- **Tasks:**
   - Backend:
-    - Configurar el proyecto Spring Boot.
+    - Set up the Spring Boot project.
-    - Implementar la API para registrar médicos.
-    - Implementar la API para el login de médicos.
-    - Diseñar el modelo de base de datos inicial.
+    - Implement the API to register doctors.
+    - Implement the API for doctor login.
+    - Design the initial database model.
-    - Configurar GitHub Actions para la integración continua.
+    - Configure GitHub Actions for continuous integration.
   - Frontend:
-    - Configurar el proyecto de frontend.
-    - Diseñar la interfaz de usuario para el registro y login.
-    - Implementar la lógica de conexión con la API de backend.
-    - Crear componentes reutilizables.
-  - Documentación inicial del diseño y la arquitectura.
+    - Set up the frontend project.
+    - Design the user interface for registration and login.
+    - Implement the logic to connect with the backend API.
+    - Create reusable components.
+  - Initial documentation of the design and architecture.

-#### Iteración 2 (Semana 3 - Semana 4):
+#### Iteration 2 (Week 3 - Week 4):
-- **Objetivos:**
+- **Objectives:**
-  - Desarrollo del backend para la gestión de conocimientos.
-  - Implementación de las funcionalidades avanzadas de actualización y eliminación de médicos.
-  - Refinamiento del sistema de CI/CD.
-  - Desarrollo del frontend para las nuevas funcionalidades.
+  - Develop the backend for knowledge management.
+  - Implement advanced functionalities for updating and deleting doctors.
+  - Refine the CI/CD system.
+  - Develop the frontend for the new functionalities.
-  - Documentación final y presentación.
+  - Complete the final documentation and presentation.
-- **Tareas:**
+- **Tasks:**
   - Backend:
-    - Implementar la API para gestionar conocimientos.
-    - Implementar la API para actualizar y eliminar la información de los médicos.
+    - Implement the API for managing knowledge.
+    - Implement the API for updating and deleting doctors' information.
-    - Mejorar la configuración de GitHub Actions para CI/CD.
+    - Improve the GitHub Actions configuration for CI/CD.
-    - Desarrollo e implementacion de Tests.
+    - Develop and implement tests.
   - Frontend:
-    - Diseñar la interfaz de usuario para la gestión de conocimientos.
-    - Implementar la lógica de conexión con la API de backend para conocimientos.
-    - Mejorar la experiencia de usuario y la usabilidad.
-  - Preparar la presentación final del proyecto.

-## 2. División de Tareas y Priorización: Backlog

-### Backlog del Proyecto:
-1. **Configuración del entorno de desarrollo (Alta prioridad)**
-   - Configurar el proyecto Spring Boot.
-   - Configurar el proyecto de frontend.
-   - Configurar GitHub Actions para CI/CD.

-2. **Implementación del registro de médicos (Alta prioridad)**
-   - Diseñar el modelo de datos para los médicos.
-   - Implementar el endpoint de registro de médicos.
-   - Validar los datos de entrada para el registro.
-   - Diseñar e implementar la interfaz de usuario para el registro.

-3. **Implementación del login de médicos (Alta prioridad)**
-   - Implementar el endpoint de login de médicos.
-   - Generar y gestionar tokens de sesión.
-   - Implementar la lógica de autenticación.
-   - Diseñar e implementar la interfaz de usuario para el login.

-4. **Gestión de conocimientos (Media prioridad)**
-   - Diseñar el modelo de datos para los conocimientos.
-   - Implementar el endpoint para agregar conocimientos.
-   - Implementar el endpoint para actualizar conocimientos.
-   - Implementar el endpoint para eliminar conocimientos.
-   - Diseñar e implementar la interfaz de usuario para la gestión de conocimientos.

-5. **Actualización de información de médicos (Media prioridad)**
-   - Implementar el endpoint para actualizar la información de los médicos.
-   - Validar los datos de entrada para la actualización.
-   - Diseñar e implementar la interfaz de usuario para la actualización de médicos.

-6. **Documentación y Presentación (Alta prioridad)**
-   - Completar la documentación técnica y de usuario.
-   - Preparar la presentación final del proyecto.

-## 3. Objetivos en Cada Iteración: Tareas a Completar

-### Iteración 1:
-- Configuración completa del entorno de desarrollo.
-- Implementación y prueba de las APIs de registro y login.
-- Configuración básica de CI/CD con GitHub Actions.
-- Diseño del modelo de base de datos inicial.
-- Desarrollo del frontend para registro y login.
-- Documentación técnica inicial.

-### Iteración 2:
-- Implementación y prueba de las APIs de gestión de conocimientos.
-- Implementación y prueba de las APIs de actualización y eliminación de médicos.
-- Mejora y refinamiento del sistema de CI/CD.
-- Desarrollo del frontend para la gestión de conocimientos y actualización de médicos.
-- Finalización de la documentación técnica y de usuario.
-- Preparación de la presentación final del proyecto.

-## 4. Asignación de Tareas entre los Miembros del Equipo y su Progreso

-### Equipo:
-- **Miguel: Backend**
-  - **Responsabilidades:**
-    - Desarrollo de servicios y entidades en Java.
-    - Implementar las APIs de registro, login y gestión de conocimientos. )
-    - Diseñar el modelo de base de datos.
-    - Documentar la API y el modelo de datos.
-  - **Tareas:**
-    - Configurar el proyecto Spring Boot.
-(COMPLETADO)
-    - Implementar el endpoint de registro de médicos.(COMPLETADO)
-    - Implementar el endpoint de login de médicos.(COMPLETADO)
-    - Diseñar el modelo de datos para los médicos y conocimientos.(COMPLETADO)
-    - Implementar el endpoint para agregar, actualizar y eliminar conocimientos.(COMPLETADO)

-- **María: Tests y Planificación del Proyecto (QA)**
-  - **Responsabilidades:**
-    - Desarrollo de pruebas.
-    - Planificación del proyecto.
-    - Ayuda con la parte de JavaScript del frontend.
-    - Configurar GitHub Actions para CI/CD.
-  - **Tareas:**
-    - Desarrollar pruebas unitarias y de integración.
-(COMPLETADO)
-    - Planificar y documentar las iteraciones del proyecto.
-(COMPLETADO)
-    - Ayudar con la implementación de la lógica de frontend en JavaScript.(COMPLETADO-AYUDA EXTRA DE MIGUEL)

-- **Álvaro: Frontend**
-  - **Responsabilidades:**
-    - Desarrollo del frontend.
-    - Diseño de la interfaz de usuario.
-    - Documentación técnica del proyecto
-  - **Tareas:**
-    - Configurar el proyecto de frontend.
-(COMPLETADO)
-    - Diseñar e implementar la interfaz de usuario para el registro, login y gestión de conocimientos.
-(COMPLETADO)
-    - Conectar el frontend con la API de backend.
-(COMPLETADO)
-    - Mejorar la experiencia de usuario y la usabilidad.
-(COMPLETADO)

-- **Santiago: Frontend**
-  - **Responsabilidades:**
-    - Desarrollo del frontend.
-    - Implementación de la lógica de conexión con la API.
-    - Documentación técnica del proyecto
-  - **Tareas:**
-    - Configurar el proyecto de frontend.
-(COMPLETADO)
-    - Diseñar e implementar la interfaz de usuario para el registro, login y gestión de conocimientos.
-(COMPLETADO)
-    - Implementar la lógica de conexión con la API de backend.(COMPLETADO)
+    - Design the user interface for knowledge management.
+    - Implement the logic to connect with the backend API for knowledge management.
+    - Enhance user experience and usability.
+  - Prepare the final project presentation.

+## 2. Task Division and Prioritization: Backlog

+### Project Backlog:
+1. **Development Environment Setup (High Priority)**
+   - Configure the Spring Boot project.
+   - Configure the frontend project.
+   - Configure GitHub Actions for CI/CD.

+2. **Doctor Registration Implementation (High Priority)**
+   - Design the data model for doctors.
+   - Implement the endpoint for doctor registration.
+   - Validate input data for registration.
+   - Design and implement the user interface for registration.

+3. **Doctor Login Implementation (High Priority)**
+   - Implement the endpoint for doctor login.
+   - Generate and manage session tokens.
+   - Implement authentication logic.
+   - Design and implement the user interface for login.

+4. **Knowledge Management (Medium Priority)**
+   - Design the data model for knowledge.
+   - Implement the endpoint to add knowledge.
+   - Implement the endpoint to update knowledge.
+   - Implement the endpoint to delete knowledge.
+   - Design and implement the user interface for knowledge management.

+5. **Updating Doctor Information (Medium Priority)**
+   - Implement the endpoint to update doctor information.
+   - Validate input data for updates.
+   - Design and implement the user interface for updating doctors.

+6. **Documentation and Presentation (High Priority)**
+   - Complete technical and user documentation.
+   - Prepare the final project presentation.

+## 3. Iteration Objectives: Tasks to Complete

+### Iteration 1:
+- Complete development environment setup.
+- Implement and test the APIs for registration and login.
+- Basic CI/CD setup with GitHub Actions.
+- Initial database model design.
+- Develop the frontend for registration and login.
+- Initial technical documentation.

+### Iteration 2:
+- Implement and test the APIs for knowledge management.
+- Implement and test the APIs for updating and deleting doctors.
+- Improve and refine the CI/CD system.
+- Develop the frontend for knowledge management and doctor updates.
+- Finalize technical and user documentation.
+- Prepare the final project presentation.